brunomurino/ML_projects/HDI_2017/README.md

-# Machine Learning Projects
+# HDI 2017

-Here I place some projects I am developing.
+Here I study the HDI table of 2017.